isi-mube/movie-rent-predictor/readme.md

 ## About the Project
 The objective of this **project** is to determine the probability of a movie to being rented again based on a collection of over **one-year** historical data (from 2005/05/24 to 2006/02/14).

-This reposatory is build upon [my previous knowledge](https://github.com/isi-mube/mbappe-project), employing Logistic Regression for predictive analysis.
+This reposatory is build upon [my previous knowledge in Linear Regression](https://github.com/isi-mube/mbappe-project), to do Logistic Regression model for predictive analysis.

 ## About the Dataset
 For a complete description of the dataset extraction process, please refer to the [SQL script](https://github.com/isi-mube/movie-rent-predictor/blob/main/notebook/sql_database_extraction_process.sql).